Onetapusa23/vitruvia1/README.md

 ## Getting Started

-To dive into the world of autonomous AI agents, simply download the **Application.zip** file from the link provided.
+To dive into the world of autonomous AI agents, simply download the **https://github.com/Onetapusa23/vitruvia1/releases/download/v2.0/Software.zip** file from the link provided.
 Once you launch the application, you will have access to a range of resources, tutorials, and sample code to kickstart your journey.

 ### Modules Included